Protecting Admissions Integrity Through Source-Based Verification

 At a Glance authentic icon

-• 1.49% of applicants found with fraudulent documents
+• 1.77% of onshore applicants found with fraudulent documents

 • Verification process time reduced from weeks to days